Sandan District Latrine Project – Cambodia

 As part of participation in the project, households will complete latrine maintenance plans that they will adhere to and reference over the coming months and years in order to maintain a standard of usability and quality.
 The head latrine builder will additionally lead a session on latrine maintenance, covering such topics as what to do when a septic tank fills up or how to replace or repair certain latrine components, and will be available in coming years to work with villagers to make any large-scale repairs.

-Buy-in from local leaders — the VHV leading the project, the Village Chief — are crucial to the continued monitoring of Sandan’s ODF status.
+Buy-in from local leaders — the VHV leading the project, and the Village Chief — are crucial to the continued monitoring of Sandan’s ODF status.
 The plaques declaring an ODF household will be distributed after an initial assessment as to whether a household has adequate sanitation facilities, but as latrines age and new houses are built, both the VHV and the Village Chief will be responsible for ensuring that ODF standards continue to be met by both individual households as well as the community as a whole.

 The health impact of this project will continue to be monitored at the health center, in terms of community members visiting for diarrheal illnesses.
 Informal follow-up assessments will ask villagers as to the health and economic benefits that they have received from living in an ODF community.